Bass Strait Passenger Vehicle Equalisation Scheme

 Phone: 13 11 58

-More information is found at the Department of Human Services' BSPVES webpage.
+More information is found at the Services Australia's BSPVES web site.

 Bass Strait Passenger Vehicle Equalisation Scheme - Privacy Statement

 The Department of Infrastructure, Transport, Regional Development and Communications (the department) collects personal information in accordance with the Privacy Act 1988 (Privacy Act) for the purpose of making and reviewing decisions under the Tasmanian Freight Equalisation Scheme and the Bass Strait Passenger Vehicle Equalisation Scheme.